 Mina Foundation Delegation Policy

 Mina Foundation is committed to decentralizing the governance of the Mina Protocol following mainnet launch.
-Upon the launch of mainnet, the combined aggregate voting power that Mina Foundation and its affiliates are expected to control on an ongoing basis is estimated to be about 17% of the total vote outstanding (collectively, “Foundation Voting Amount”).
-Mina Foundation hereby adopts the following delegation policy (“Policy”):
+At the time of this delegation policy (“Policy”), which the Board of Directors (“Board”) of Mina Foundation has adopted, the combined aggregate voting power that Mina Foundation and its affiliates control is estimated to be about 26% of the total vote outstanding (collectively, “Foundation Voting Amount”).
+Mina Foundation hereby adopts the Policy:

-a) Mina Foundation shall pick up to 120 external validators which receive the highest Performance Scores.
+- Mina Foundation shall pick up to 240 external validators which receive the highest Performance Scores.
+Each such validator shall undergo the requisite anti-money laundering and know-your-customer (“AML/KYC”) check in accordance with Mina Foundation’s AML/KYC policy and must receive clearance in order to participate in Mina Foundation’s delegation program.
 “Performance Scores” will be based on a participating validator’s total uptime and the number of blocks produced.
-A leaderboard showing Performance Scores of the selected validators has been published.
+A leaderboard showing Performance Scores of the selected validators will be published.

-b) Once the list of validators is finalized, Mina Foundation shall delegate Foundation Voting Amount to the selected delegators on a pro rata basis after the launch of mainnet.
+- Once the list of validators is finalized, Mina Foundation shall continue to delegate Foundation Voting Amount to the selected delegatees on a pro rata basis.
 Mina Foundation shall earn any staking rewards associated with such delegation; however, each selected validator will be allowed to keep 5% staking rewards.
 All voting rights associated with such delegation shall be exercisable by such validators, and Mina Foundation shall have no control over, and shall not seek to direct, influence or interfere with their voting.

 - updated Performance Scores, provided that any un-/re-delegation determination shall not include the number of blocks produced;